yaroslavgladkov/learning-library/qa_portnov_exploring_suggested_questions.md

 # 11 What is negative testing? positive?

-## 11.1 i am preparing for interview on junior software qa engineer position, and need your help with answering a few questions. what is negative testing? what is the positive testing? generate professional detailed explanation
+## 11.1 i am preparing for interview on junior software qa engineer position, and need your help with answering a few questions. what is negative testing? what is positive testing? generate professional detailed explanation

 Here is a detailed explanation of negative and positive testing: